Judy Greer: 2023–present

 Greer joined the cast of the HBO miniseries White House Plumbers, which depicts the Watergate scandal.
 Greer was cast as Fran Liddy, the wife of G. Gordon Liddy (Justin Theroux).
 She starred in Chicago in the play Another Marriage at the Steppenwolf Theatre.
 She was set to star in the sports drama film Flint Strong, a biographical sports drama based on the life of Claressa Shields.
 In 2024, she starred as Grace Bradley in The Best Christmas Pageant Ever, an inspirational comedy based on the book of the same name.

 In 2024, it was announced that Greer would play the ex-wife of Marc Maron in the comedy feature, In Memoriam.
 In 2025, Greer appeared with Owen Wilson and reunited with Maron in the Apple TV+ series Stick, playing Amber-Linn, Wilson's supportive ex-wife.

+In 2026, she performed the lead role of Jessica Lipki in the dark comedy crime film Chili Finger.